readthedocs/readthedocs.org/docs/contribute.rst

-If you want to deep dive and help out with development on Read the Docs, then first get the project installed locally according to the :doc:`Installation Guide </development/install>`.
+If you want to deep dive and help out with development on Read the Docs, then first get the project installed locally according to the :doc:`installation guide </development/standards>`.
 After that is done we suggest you have a look at tickets in our issue tracker that are labelled `Good First Issue`_.
 These are meant to be a great way to get a smooth start and won't put you in front of the most complex parts of the system.